idleberg/Kimbie-Chrome-Developer-Tools/README.md

 A color scheme inspired by [Cold Spring Fault Less Youth](http://www.discogs.com/Mount-Kimbie-Cold-Spring-Fault-Less-Youth/master/561611), the second album by British band Mount Kimbie.

+**Note**: As of Chrome 33, theming support has been overworked (if not [removed](https://codereview.chromium.org/66383005/) altogether), making this style-sheet incompatible.
+Should you be interested in updating this theme, you might want to use this [Yeoman generator](https://www.npmjs.org/package/generator-devtools-theme) as reference.
+Please commit your changes to the [Base16 template](https://github.com/chriskempson/base16-builder/tree/master/templates/chrome-devtools)!

 ![Animated Screenshot](https://raw.github.com/idleberg/Kimbie-Chrome-Developer-Tools/master/images/screenshot.gif)

 ## Installation